mattdp/partreach/config/jekyll/_posts/2014-07-15-custom-full-color-models.markdown

 </ul>

 <h3>Our advice</h3>
 <p>For 3D models with minute details, binder jet is probably the way to go.
-Complex geometry, such as overhangs or thin walls, will be difficult with LOM, so complex models are better to build with binder jet.
+Complex geometries, such as overhangs or thin walls, will be difficult with LOM, so complex models are better to build with binder jet.
 If a model needs to be handled, or has open, flat areas, then LOM may be the better choice.</p>

 <p>As always, best of luck with your 3D printing!</p>